cathyzhang1230/acg6935-2019/assignments/assignment_1.md

 ## 2. Missing SICH

-For the observations in Funda, inspect by year how often SICH is missing.
+For the observations in Funda, compute by year how often SICH is missing.

+The output should show the percentage missing SICH for each year.

+> You can use fyears starting at 2000.